Reconstructing Point Sets from Distance Distributions: The Noisy Turnpike Problem

-Since $g(d)$ is in general unknown, we approximate it here using the following distribution $p(d)$ based on the measured distances in $\mathcal{D}$.

-where $\sigma^2$ should be tuned according to an a priori estimate of the level of noise in the data and the grid resolution.
-As shown in Fig. \ref{fig:prob_dist_discretization}, the distribution $p(d)$ is further discretized to $p(y)$ in order to perform distribution matching with respect to the quantized distance $y$.
+where $d_k\in\mathcal{D}$, the noise variance $\sigma^2$ should be tuned according to an a priori estimate of the noise level in the data.
+As shown in Fig. \ref{fig:prob_dist_discretization}, the distribution $p(d)$ is further discretized to the following $p(y)$ in order to perform distribution matching with respect to the quantized distance $y$.